Alice Braga

-Braga came to international prominence after appearing opposite Will Smith in I Am Legend (2007), and has since become a familiar face in Hollywood, having appeared in films such as Predators (2010), The Rite (2011), Elysium (2013), The Shack (2017), Soul (2020), and The Suicide Squad (2021).
-She portrayed the starring role of Teresa Mendoza in the crime drama-thriller television series Queen of the South (2016–2021).
+Alice Braga Moraes ([aˈlisi ˈbɾaɡɐ moˈɾajs]; born April 15, 1983) is a Brazilian actress and producer.
+She gained international recognition for her role as Anna Montez in the American science fiction film I Am Legend (2007), opposite Will Smith.
+Braga has since built a successful career in Hollywood, appearing in films such as Blindness (2008), Predators (2010), Elysium (2013), and The Suicide Squad (2021).
+From 2016 to 2021, she starred as Teresa Mendoza in the American television series Queen of the South.
+In addition to her acting career, she has worked as a producer and remains an influential figure in both Brazilian and international cinema.
+In 2024, she starred in the Apple TV+ science fiction series Dark Matter.

 Early life

 Alice Braga Moraes was born in São Paulo and raised in a Catholic family.
-She speaks fluent English, Portuguese, and Spanish.
+She speaks fluent Portuguese, English, and Spanish.

-Her exposure to acting came at an early age; both her mother Ana Braga and aunt Sônia Braga are actresses, and Braga often accompanied them to film sets.
+Her exposure to acting came at an early age; both her mother Ana Braga and aunt Sônia Braga are actresses, and she often accompanied them to film sets.
 She began her career by appearing in school plays and commercials.
 Her first commercial was for yogurt when she was 8 years old.
 As a teenager, she began pursuing roles in television and films.